-Guidelines and eligibility criteria for our grants can be found on the Center website, along with a calendar of application due dates and deadlines.
-Pew Fellowship applicants are determined by a nomination process.
+Guidelines and eligibility criteria for our grants can be found on our website, along with a calendar of application due dates and deadlines.
+Pew Fellowship applicants are determined by a nomination process, and apply by invitation only.
 Please visit the Apply page for more information, or contact an appropriate Center staff member directly.

 Where can I find a full list of Pew Fellows?

-Our full list of Pew Fellows, ranging from 1992 to the present, can be found by clicking here.
+Our full list of Pew Fellows, ranging from 1992 to the present, can be found here.

 What is the history and background of The Pew Center for Arts & Heritage?

-I love your facilities and the artwork.
-Who are the designers and artists represented?
+Who are the designers and artists represented in your offices?

 The Center’s offices were designed by BluPath Design, Philadelphia.
-All of the artwork in our office, including text excerpts, has been created by Pew Fellowships in the Arts recipients.
+All of the artwork in our office, including text excerpts, has been created by Pew Fellows.
 For details about individual works of art in the space, download the Center’s Art Notes PDF.

 Can we hold a meeting in your space?

 Our facilities are primarily reserved for the Center’s work; however, when space is available, we do allow constituents and their organizations to host meetings in our space.
-For more information, please contact Ellen Maher at emaher [at] pcah [dot] us.
+For more information, please contact Ellen Maher, Meeting and Event Planner, at emaher [at] pcah [dot] us.

 Can we visit your library?

 Our library is made available to constituents upon request.
-Please contact Gianna Delluomo, Executive Assistant, at gdelluomo [at] pcah [dot] us, to request more information and to schedule an appointment.
+Please contact TJ Hunt, Executive Assistant, at tjhunt [at] pcah [dot] us, to request more information and to schedule an appointment.

 Where is the Center located and where can I park when I visit?

-The Pew Center for Arts & Heritage is located on the 18th floor of 1608 Walnut Street, between 16th and 17th Streets in Center City, Philadelphia, near Rittenhouse Square.
+The Center is located on the 18th floor of 1608 Walnut Street, between 16th and 17th Streets in Center City, Philadelphia, near Rittenhouse Square.
 Limited street parking is available, and there is a parking garage on Chancellor Street, between 16th and 17th Streets, within convenient walking distance.